betrybe/manual-arquiteto-moderno/translation_en/apendix-a_EN.md

 **Authorization Server** - Who generates the access tokens, allows the Client to reach the resources that were allowed with the defined access level.

 And how does it work?
 The "client" asks the Resource Owner for access to the resource, and the latter, when authorizing, sends the "authorization" to the "Client", which is the credential that represents the Resource Owner's authorization.
-Then the "Client" will ask the authorization Server for an access token; everything being valid, the Client receives its access token, which will be passed on to the Resource Server so that it can consume what was requested.
+Then the "Client" will ask the Authorization Server for an access token; everything being valid, the Client receives its access token, which will be passed on to the Resource Server so that it can consume what was requested.

 And there are four types of flows to obtain the access token in the OAuth pattern.
-We have the Authorization Code, which is the most common one; Implicit, which is widely used by SPA applications; the Resource Owner establishes trust between applications; and Client Credentials, which is used to speak from one service to another.
+We have the Authorization Code, which is the most common one; Implicit, which is widely used by SPA applications; the Resource Owner establishes trust between applications; and Client Credentials, which is used to connect one service to another.

-Apart from the authentication and authorization part, which needs to be taken care of separately, the security of microservices is like any application’s security.
+Apart from the authentication and authorization parts, which need to be taken care of separately, the security of microservices is like any application’s security.
 We need to pay attention to it.